-Avani Modi, PHD, is an associate professor for the Division of Behavioral Medicine and Clinical Psychology and Director of the Center for Treatment Adherence and Self-Management at Cincinnati Children's within the University of Cincinnati College of Medicine.
+Avani Modi, PHD, is an associate professor for the Division of Behavioral Medicine and Clinical Psychology and director of the Center for Adherence and Self-Management at Cincinnati Children's within the University of Cincinnati College of Medicine.
 Her research lab focuses on adherence to pediatric medical regimens, including the measurement of adherence and identifying barriers to effective disease management, especially within pediatric epilepsy.
 She also has an interest in the development of health-related quality-of-life outcome measures.
-Dr. Modi completed a K23 Career Development Award from the NIH (K23 HDO57333) and has two active NIH studies
+Modi completed a K23 Career Development Award from the NIH (K23 HDO57333) and has two active NIH studies

 - R01HD073115 - Supporting Treatment Adherence Regimens in Pediatric Epilepsy

 - R21HD083335-01.
 Web-based Intervention to Improve Executive Functioning in Teens with Epilepsy